msir3316/PokerPlayerMod/README.md

 Also available in: [한국어](README-KOR.md)

-# Trump the Spire
+# CardPlayerMod

-Trump the Spire adds a character named The Trump to Slay the Spire.
-The gameplay of this character is based on a game called 'Trump Battle', created by *HSymbol* in a small game jam.
+This mod adds a character named `The Card Player` to Slay the Spire.
+This character defies traditional style of combat, and fights with poker rules.
+This mod is based on a game called 'Trump Battle', created by *HSymbol* in a small game jam.
 It plays similarly to 'Trump Battle', but with its own twist.

 # Gameplay

 [Crappy showcase video of Trump the Spire](https://youtu.be/jc1tZhmU0UY)

-There are two types of cards: Normal and Special.
+In addition to traditional Attack, Skill, Powers etc in the base StS game, The Card Player uses another card type: Playing Card.

-## Normal Cards
+## Playing Card
-Normal cards are copied from Playing Cards.
 There are 40 cards, four suits each with numbers ranging from 1 to 10.
 They cost 2(1) and when you play one, it only cycles itself without doing anything.
 If you keep it until the end of your turn, each normal card in your hand activates its ability based on its suit.
 - Spade N: Gain N Block.
 - Diamond N: Deal N damage to a random enemy.
 - Heart N: Heal N HP.
 - Clover N: Deal N damage to all enemies.

+(Suit names can be changed later.)

 In addition, if your normal cards in your hand forms a [Poker Hand](https://en.wikipedia.org/wiki/List_of_poker_hands), effects of all normal cards are boosted.
 - 1 Pair: +50%